 Suppose you plan to publish a photo, for example, on Instagram.
 In that case, it is better not to overdo it with sharpness since some social networks impose sharpness according to their algorithm when posting a photo themselves.

 20. Saving in JPEG

 Take this algorithm into your arsenal and adjust for yourself.
-Perhaps it will be convenient for you to rearrange some points in places, and to refuse something altogether.
-But you need to build the processing process in order to bring these steps to automatism and think only about creativity.
+Perhaps it will be convenient for you to rearrange some points in places and refuse something altogether.
+But you need to build the processing process to bring these steps to automatism and think only about creativity.